 Wear shoes at all times to protect your feet from injury.
 Before you put them on, always check the inside of your shoes for stones, nails, or rough areas that may hurt your feet.

 Wear shoes that are comfortable and fit well when you buy them.
 Never buy shoes that are tight, hoping they will stretch as you wear them.
 You may not feel pressure from shoes that do not fit well.
 Blisters and sores can develop when your foot presses against your shoe.

-Ask your doctor about special shoes that can give your feet more room.
+Ask your doctor about special Diabetic footwear that can give your feet more room.
 When you get new shoes, break them in slowly.
 Wear them 1 or 2 hours a day for the first 1 or 2 weeks.

 Change your broken-in shoes after 5 hours during the day to change the pressure points on your feet.
 Do not wear flip-flop sandals or stockings with seams.
 Both can cause pressure points.